Straw (film): Plot

 Janiyah Wiltkinson is a single mother living in a dilapidated apartment with her frequently ill daughter, Aria.
 One morning, Aria expresses frustration over her inability to bathe herself and tells Janiyah that her teacher said she couldn't afford lunch.
 Though visibly upset, Janiyah focuses on getting to work.

 As she leaves, Janiyah gives spare change to Benny, a neighbor in a wheelchair, prompting her landlord to threaten eviction unless rent is paid by 10:00 a.m.
 After dropping Aria off at school, Janiyah goes to her grocery store job, where a family throws a glass bottle at her after she refuses to process a WIC transaction for ineligible items.
 Her unsympathetic boss, Richard, orders her to clean up the mess.
 While in the back room, a friend who pities her attempts to help by offering her some money, but Janiyah refuses.

 During her shift, Janiyah receives a call from the school reporting that Aria has sustained injuries, requesting her presence.
 Janiyah tries to explain they occurred during a seizure in the bathtub, but the school insists she comes over.
-Richard refuses to let her leave, furious that she always makes up excuses, and threatening to fire her if she doesn't return within 30 minutes, and refuses to pay her check when she politely asks.
+Furious that she always makes up excuses, Richard threatens to fire her if she doesn't return within 30 minutes, and refuses to pay her check when she politely asks.

 She rushes to the bank to withdraw lunch money for Aria but is delayed by a long line.
 When she finally arrives at the school, she is confronted by the principal and Child Protective Services, who question her ability to care for the child and take Aria into custody despite her pleas.

 Driving back to work in the rain, Janiyah accidentally cuts off an off-duty police officer, who retaliates by throwing a drink at her and forcing her off the road.
+He also threatens to find a legal way to kill her.
 Responding officers impound her car due to expired documents.
 When she returns to her job, Janiyah is fired, and Richard again refuses to issue her paycheck.
 Upon arriving home, she finds she has been evicted and her belongings discarded.

 Janiyah returns to the store to confront her boss.
 While there, two armed robbers enter, where one addresses her by her name written on her name tag; one demands Aria's backpack, and when Janiyah refuses, she is assaulted.
 In the struggle, she grabs a gun and fatally shoots one of the robbers while the other one escapes.
 Despite explaining that the robber knew her name from her tag, Richard accuses her of staging the robbery and calls 911.
-He ruthlessly adds that he'll like to see what sort of parent she'll make from prison, upon which she shoots and kills Richard, then flees with her paycheck.
+He ruthlessly adds that he will like to see what sort of parent she will make from prison, upon which she shoots and kills Richard, then flees with her paycheck.